ammacyberqueen/Cloud-Security/README.md

-## Automated ELK Stack Deployment - V K
+## Automated ELK Stack Deployment - VK

 The files in this repository were used to configure the network depicted below.